CIDARLAB/pigeon/README.md

 To integrate Pigeon into your code, follow these steps:

-1. Check `requirements.txt` to ensure all required dependencies are installed.
+1. Check `pyproject.toml` to ensure all required dependencies are installed.
 2. Import Pigeon (see class specifications in `Pigeon.py`).
 3. Create a parser, generate and save the image using the following code: